RyanPham19092002/Rendering-360-degrees-novel-views-by-MVSplat/README.md

 create folder VinAI, then download data in the google drive link below to this folder Dataset in folder VinAI : "https://drive.google.com/drive/folders/143VCby_smLN1ciqzZjG8d8CYPY9V0XS0?usp=drive_link"

+To convert Data, running file convert.sh
+To create file to testing, running file generate_VinAI_evaluation_index.sh To render view, running file run.sh
+Rendering novel view 2 mode : non-target view and has target view Non-target view : generate 21 images (Each image is 3 degrees away, which can be varied by changing the number of poses created by pose interpolation in file src/model/model_wrapper.py at line 302)
+Target-view : generate 3 images (each image is the target view) To create a video after render novel view non-target,running create_video.py

 # MVSplat

 Official implementation of **Rendering 360 degree view with few input views by MVSplat**